MMBazel/Classifying-Sales-Calls/README.md

 👋 Hi!

-My name is Mikiko Bazeley 👩🏻‍💻 and this is my first captsone project:
+My name is Mikiko Bazeley 👩🏻‍💻 and this is my first capstone project:
 💸 Predicting the Outcomes of Demo Calls for a SaaS Company. 📱

 From Oct 2018 to April 2019 I completed a number of projects as part of the Springboard Data Science Track. 🧠